7 Critical Mistakes Homeowners Make During the Permitting Process

 Walls over a certain height typically require an engineered plan and a building permit.

-All construction, remodeling, and electrical work in Kent County will be thoroughly inspected to ensure full compliance with the current Delaware Building Code.
+Work on your Retaining Wall in Kent County will be inspected to ensure full compliance with the current Delaware Building Code.

 For Kent County residents, we highly recommend reviewing your neighborhood HOA covenants before paying any municipal fees.
 Often, homeowners associations maintain stricter rules regarding materials and dimensions for your Retaining Wall than the county itself.